Gate Card Review 2026: US Visa, USDC and Physical Card

 Summary

-Gate Card review covering virtual Visa spending, stablecoin funding, KYC, cashback claims, fees, country eligibility and Gate account fit.
+Gate Card review covering the July 2026 US launch, virtual and physical Visa cards, USDC, KYC, mobile wallets, rewards, ATM access and state eligibility.
 The important parts to verify are fees, KYC, regional availability and how funding works before you apply.

 - Cashback